Saved Views

 The layout of a saved view page is effectively the same as a page in Data Explorer, with the following main areas (including differences as noted):

-• SubNav controls: Page-wide controls, including Refresh, Share, Actions, and Query (see Explorer SubNav Controls).
+• SubNav controls: Page-wide controls in the SubNav (see Saved View SubNav Controls).

-- The options on the Actions menu are specific to a saved view rather than to Data Explorer (see Saved View Actions).
+Note: The options on the Actions menu are specific to saved views (see Saved View Actions).

 • Main display: An area for display of query results, which in most cases is made up of a visualization (see Data Explorer Chart) and an accompanying table (see Data Explorer Table).

-Note: On a saved view page a Favorite icon appears to the left of the view's title, enabling you to add the view to the Library's Favorites List.
+Note: On a saved view page a Favorite icon appears to the left of the view's title, enabling you to add the view to the Library's Favorites Tab.

 top | section